Washington state police officer killed, another injured in shooting: report

 The suspect is still at large and considered 'armed and dangerous'

-One police officer was fatally shot and another was wounded during a traffic stop in Washington state Monday night, according to authorities.
+One police officer was fatally shot and another was wounded after a traffic stop turned into a car chase in Washington state Monday night, according to authorities.

 Capt.
-Mike Johnson of the Bothell Police Department confirmed the fatal shooting.
+Mike Johnson of the Bothell Police Department confirmed the fatal shooting during a press conference early on Tuesday.
 He said the other officer has been hit and is at Harborview [Medical Center] being treated.

-The suspect is still at large and considered "armed and dangerous," said Johnson.
-He added that a witness last saw the shooter holding a handgun.
+“This is uncharted territory for us,” Johnson said, according to the Seattle Times.
+“This is going to be a rough couple of days for our organization.”

 SEATTLE POLICE CHIEF SAYS 50 PERCENT BUDGET CUT WOULD BE 'TRAGIC DECISION' AND IS POLITICALLY MOTIVATED

+Johnson added the suspect is still at large and considered "armed and dangerous."
+He was last seen by a witness holding a handgun.

-The incident occurred just before 10 p.m. in Bothell, Seattle's KIRO-TV reported.
-A large police presence involving multiple, K-9 units, and a helicopter are currently searching the city for the suspect, according to the station.
+The incident occurred around 9:40 p.m. in Bothell, Seattle's KIRO-TV reported.
+The suspect led police on a brief pursuit following the attempted traffic stop, before he got out of the vehicle and fled on foot.
+A large police presence involving multiple K-9 units, and a helicopter are currently searching the city for the suspect, according to the station.

+Streets in downtown Bothell were blocked off by various law enforcement agencies, with a police perimeter expected to continue throughout the night “as long as we believe that there’s viable information that the person could still be in the area,” Johnson said.

+He told the public to “stay home, lock your doors, and if you see something, say something," according to the paper.

 Fire officials previously wrote that two officers were down after a pursuit in Bothell, with at least one patient transported to an area hospital.